oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 * The Client collects an e-mail address from the user.
 * The Client sends the e-mail address in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).
-* The Authorization Server sends a verification code to the e-mail address and returns an Error Response ({{challenge-error-response}}) including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that an e-mail verification code must be entered.
+* The Authorization Server sends a verification code to the e-mail address and returns an Error Response ({{challenge-error-response}}) including `"error": "authorization_required"`, `"auth_session"` and a custom error code indicating that an e-mail verification code must be entered.
 * The Client presents a user experience guiding the user to copy the e-mail verification code to the Client.
-Once the e-mail verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the e-mail verification code as well as the `device_session` parameter returned in the previous Error Response.
+Once the e-mail verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the e-mail verification code as well as the `auth_session` parameter returned in the previous Error Response.
-* The Authorization Server uses the `device_session` to maintain the session and verifies the e-mail verification code before issuing an Authorization Code to the Client.
+* The Authorization Server uses the `auth_session` to maintain the session and verifies the e-mail verification code before issuing an Authorization Code to the Client.
 * The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues the Access Token and Refresh Token.